-It is impossible to ignore the definitive importance of this iron element characteristic of Ogun and where, with all certainty, for the Yoruba rests their energy, and whose symbol is also very representative in their history, let us remember that when Obatala descends to earth to finish the process of creation entrusted by Oloddumare, Oggun forged for him the chain by which he descended to Earth, and that later, he would keep for possessing the Ashé of the Orisha of metals, therefore, his syncretism with San Pedro is more than justified, even, the participation of Oggun in the veneration of San Pedro is more than evident.
+Consequently, it is impossible to overlook the importance of this element of iron in both cults.
+For the Yoruba, with all certainty, the energy of Ogun rests in the chains, also, let us remember that when Obatala descends to earth to finish the process of creation entrusted by Oloddumare, Ogun forged for him the chain by which he descended to the Earth, and that later, this would keep for possessing the Ashé of the Orisha of metals, therefore, its syncretism with San Pedro is more than justified, and the relationship of Oggún within the veneration of San Pedro is evident.

-In other cultures from Africa such as Palo Mayombe of Bantu origin, Ogun is syncretized with Zarabanda, deity of the mountain, owner of metal and war, who is also credited with the power to give strength to the warrior to obtain success in their fights.
+In other cultures from Africa such as the Palo Mayombe of Bantu origin, Oggun is syncretized with Zarabanda, deity of the mountain, owner of metal and war, who in the same way, is attributed the power to give strength to the devotees to obtain success in their struggles.

-Ba saint ba put ao lana to.
+Ba san ba pon ao lana to.
 Bi obi ba pon ao lana to.
-B'orogbo ba pon ao lana to.
+Borogbo ba pon ao lana to.

 (Remove the roadblock.
 When the kola nut is ripe is when it opens the way.
 When the bitter result is bitter, it is when it opens the way).